Agalin/pidgin_macos_integration/README.md

 ## Issues and TODO

 * GTK OSX Application does not provide any way to cleanly deintegrate it from running GTK application.
 It means that plugin unload leaves Pidgin with some integration intact.
 Window menus are made visible again and callbacks are deregistered but that's all.
-* No configuration support.
-Plugin is in very early stage of development and at the moment does not support ANY form of configuration.
-Notification banners can be mutted from system preferences though.
 * No clean build procedure.
-Project is currently hardcoded to Homebrew-installed libraries in specific versions.
-It should be changed to *pkg-config*.
+Project is currently hardcoded to Homebrew-installed libraries in enabled version.
+Probably should be changed to *pkg-config*.
 * No prebuilt libraries - see previous point.
 * Protocols are missing icons in Conversation **Send To** menu.
 They need to be added manually.
 * Notifications are displayed for *receiving-im-msg* and *receiving-chat-msg* instead of *displayed-im-msg* and *displayed-chat-msg* (I had some issues with text pointers for this one callback type) which means that filtered messages can still send notifications. **It can lower your privacy!**